Learning at the Stephen Perse Foundation is about fuelling curiosity, creativity and independence whilst promoting logical and analytical thinking.

 When applying for a place, your child will sit assessments in English and Mathematics, and will be interviewed by a range of Heads of Department.
 They will also have a general interview with a member of the senior management team.

-If you would like to join us, please complete and send us a registration form.
 The deadline to send registration forms for 2020 entry is 10 December 2019.